Dungan people: Language

 The Dungan language, which the Dungan people call the "Hui language" (Хуэйзў йүян/回族語言 or Huejzw jyian), is similar to the Zhongyuan dialect of Mandarin Chinese, which is widely spoken in the south of Gansu and the west of Guanzhong in Shaanxi in China.

 Like other varieties of Chinese, Dungan is tonal.
 There are two main dialects, one with four tones and the other, considered standard, with three tones in the final position in words and four tones in the non-final position.

-Some Dungan vocabulary may sound old-fashioned to Chinese people.
+Some Dungan vocabulary may sound archaic to Chinese people.
 For example, they refer to a President as an "Emperor" (Хуаңды/皇帝, huan'g-di) and call government offices yamen (ямын/衙門, ya-min), a term for mandarins' offices in ancient China.
-Their language also contains many loanwords from Arabic, Persian and Turkic.
+Their language also contains many loanwords from Russian, Arabic, Persian and Turkic.
 Since the 1940s, the language has been written in Cyrillic script, though the language has historically also used Chinese characters and Xiao'erjing (Arabic script used for Chinese), though these are now considered obsolete.

 Dungan people are generally multilingual.
 In addition to Dungan Chinese, more than two-thirds of the Dungan speak Russian and a small proportion can speak Kyrgyz or other languages belonging to the titular nationalities of the countries where they live.